Off-shell phase diagram of BPS black holes in AdS$_5$: Effective potentials in the boundary theory

-To conclude this section, for the BPS black holes in AdS$_5$ with four derivative corrections, we proposed an off-shell effective potential in terms of an order parameter $\omega_I$ and the couplings $\alpha, \lambda_1, \lambda_2$ using AdS/CFT prescription, which corrects on-shell, the stable phases in the dual CFT at strong coupling.
+To conclude this section, for the BPS black holes in AdS$_5$ with four derivative corrections, we proposed an off-shell boundary effective potential in terms of an order parameter $\omega_I$, and the couplings $\alpha, \lambda_1, \lambda_2$ using AdS/CFT prescription, which corrects on-shell, the equilibrium phases in the dual CFT at strong coupling.